Patient Care Transfer Techniques

 Log-rolling Procedure

-2. If a neck injury is a concern, a firm neck support should be in place, and in-line traction should be maintained with multiple assistants while performing the procedure.
+2. If a neck injury is a concern, firm neck support should be in place, and in-line traction should be maintained with multiple assistants while performing the procedure.

 3. The patient should not ambulate until proper examination and radiographs are obtained.